rsokl/MyGrad/doc/source/tensor.rst

 graph that supports back-propagation of derivatives via the chain rule.

 You can effectively do a drop-in replacement of a numpy array with a ``mygrad.Tensor`` for all basic mathematical operations.
-This includes basic and advanced indexing, broadcasting, sums over axes, etc; it will simply just work.
+This includes `basic and advanced indexing <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/BasicIndexing.html#Introducing-Basic-and-Advanced-Indexing>`_, `broadcasting <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/Broadcasting.html>`_, sums `over axes <https://www.pythonlikeyoumeanit.com/Module3_IntroducingNumpy/VectorizedOperations.html#Specifying-the-axis-Keyword-Argument-in-Sequential-NumPy-Functions>`_, etc; it will simply just work.

 >>> import mygrad as mg  # note that we replace numpy with mygrad here
 >>> x = mg.arange(9).reshape(3, 3)